 Modern F1 engines are more efficient than road cars.
 If we compare the thermal efficiency of an F1 car’s engine to that of the average road car, F1 engines are sometimes twice as efficient.
-F1 engines are equipped with very high performance hybrid technology to reach this efficiency.
+Road cars might reach thermal efficiency of 20-25%, but F1 car engines reach 54-56%.

 Thermal Efficiency vs Fuel Efficiency

 In terms of distance, the average road car can drive much farther than a Formula 1 car in direct comparison.
-However, F1 cars are built purely for speed and performance, so fuel efficiency is not as much of a concern.
+However, F1 cars are built purely for speed and performance.
 The faster you drive, the more fuel you consume.
 If a road car was to be driven flat out, it would struggle to make the 190-mile race distance on 30 gallons of fuel!

 Are F1 Engines The Most Efficient?

-Whether F1 engines will become more thermally efficient or more fuel efficient will depend on the impact of the next set of engine regulations.
+Whether F1 engines will become more efficient in 2026 will depend on the impact of the next set of engine regulations.
 New engine regulations are brought in every decade or so, and each change comes with its own set of challenges that the engineers need to overcome.

 In addition to the increase in hybrid power in 2026, teams will also need to use 100% renewable fuels in their cars.
 Formula 1 cars are currently using E10 fuel, which means that 90% of the fuel mix comes from fossil fuels and the other 10% is ethanol.

 Ultimately, the combination of renewable fuel and an increase in hybrid power will lead to a greener and more environmentally friendly motorsport, which is Formula 1’s end goal.
-However, it will take a lot of work from the engineers to make this happen successfully, and to do so in a way that makes the engines more efficient.
+However, it will take a lot of work from the engineers to make this happen successfully.